irgroup/trec-covid/README.md

 ## Submission details round #1

 #### Description:
-In the course of our participation in TREC-COVID, we submit automatic runs based on (pseudo) relevance feedback in combination with a reranking approach.
+As part of [TREC-COVID](https://ir.nist.gov/covidSubmit/), we submit automatic runs based on (pseudo) relevance feedback in combination with a reranking approach.
 The reranker is trained on relevance feedback data that is retrieved from PubMed/PubMed Central (PMC).
 The training data is retrieved with queries using the contents of the `<query>` tags only.